A moderately challenging loop. Absolutely delightful the whole way.

-Just below the ledge, on the left side of the trail, is a kind of side channel that feels almost designed…
+Just below the ledge, on the left side of the trail, is a kind of side channel that almost feels landscaped…

 Just after this section, above 3550’, the trail levels out across the summit ridge, which runs about 2000’ in length from north to south.
-The actual summit is on the southern end of the ridge, right before you start to descend.
+(The actual summit is on the southern end of the ridge, just before you start to descend.)

 Balsam Mountain Overlook